intersystems-community/intersystems-servermanager/README.md

 This is a VS Code helper extension that helps configure connections to [InterSystems](https://www.intersystems.com/) servers in VS Code extensions such as the [ObjectScript Extension for VS Code](https://github.com/intersystems-community/vscode-objectscript).

-It also enables the secure storage of passwords using the underlying operating system's native key store.
+It also enables the secure storage of passwords using the underlying operating system's native keystore.

 ## Configuring connections